mia-platform/documentation/docs/release_notes/platform_5-10_releasenotes.md

     ![header-footer-CMS](img/header-footer-CMS.PNG)

 * **Design Microservices** - **New header and footer**
-    New support for Plugins in the microservices marketplace.
+    New support for **Plugins in the microservices marketplace**.
 Moreover, other Plugins will be introduced in the marketplace soon!

 ### Fixes

 * **API Portal** - **security headers for endpoints and routes**
-    Now the addition of security headers is required only for endpoints and routes configured as `Required API Key`.
+    Now the **addition of security headers is required only for endpoints and routes** configured as `Required API Key`.

 * **Design Endpoint - New Cross labels**
     In the endpoints section, endpoints that are linked to cross project proxies have now the **`Cross` label.**